robfatland/digitaltwin/README.md

 <img src="https://github.com/robfatland/digitaltwin/blob/main/i/ATflow.png" alt="drawing" width="500"/>

+### Arduino Power

+The Arduino board can operate on power delivered by a USB cable.
+However the DFRobot cellular modem can draw power in excess of what is available by this means.
+Therefore

+- Obtain a 'barrel plug' power supply to power up the Arduino + DFRobot SIM7000 shield
+- Attach a USB cable from the development computer to the Arduino

+### Library installation

-Library installation: Use the IDE Tools > Manage Libraries... menu to start the Library Manager on the left side of the IDE.
+In the Arduino IDE: Use the IDE Tools > Manage Libraries... menu to start the Library Manager on the left side of the IDE.
 Enter **`DFRobot_SIM7000`** in the search bar and install this library as well as any dependencies per the prompt.